 The easiest method of crawl space water removal is, of course, to prevent in from happening in the first place.

 Even though most water damage in your home’s crawl space can be avoided, it does happen frequently in Northwest homes.
+If you are wondering “Is it bad if there is water in my crawl space?”
+The short answer is yes.
+Depending on how much moisture is in the crawl space will decide what level of water remediation is needed.

 When you find water in your crawl space a lot goes into removing the water.
 Even the most daring DIY devotees will have a hard time to tackle it.
 It takes science-backed cleaning techniques and specialized equipment to drain excess water, dry the affected area, and get rid of things like mold and odor.